Setup

 CLI Setup (Recommended)

-Run the CLI setup tool to configure RetroUI for your project:
+1. Run the CLI setup tool

 npx pixel-retroui